zpostfacto/vjson/README.md

 - Good ergonomics when traversing the DOM (see below).
 This is the most unique goal among the many other libraries available.
-- Small: one ~700-line header, one .cpp file
+- Small: one ~750-line header, one ~1700-line .cpp file
 - No external dependencies.
 (No, not even boost.)
 - Use STL containers for storage: ``std::vector`` for arrays;
   ``std::map`` for objects.
 - Strings and keys stored as ``std::string``, but access using ``const char *`` is possible in most places.
-- No use of exceptions, RTTI, ``iostream``, etc.
+- No use of exceptions, RTTI, ``iostream``, etc.  Safe to use in codebases that disable exceptions entirely.
 - DOM-style interface: read the whole document into some data structures at once.
 (No SAX-style / streaming interface.)
 - Parser only accepts the document as memory block, so entire source must